 To tell the truth, the direct cause of computer boot problems is OS damage/crash.
 Well, do you know how OS get damaged or crashed?
 Actually, a lot of reasons may be responsible for such issue: the loss of necessary boot files, boot partition being deleted/damaged/lost, startup parameters setting error or boot information failing to be loaded due to physical damage, etc.

-Different causes will lead to different phenomena, yet, the result is the same – computer with crashed system/hard disk without OS will not boot so that we'll lose entries to our files saved in computer earlier.
+Different causes will lead to different phenomena, yet, the result is the same – computer with crashed system/hard disk without OS will not boot so that you will lose entries to your files saved in computer earlier.

 Now, let’s get a closer look at the analysis of OS crash issue.